5 March 2026

 | Dividend increase | +67% |

-Co-operative Bank recorded a net profit of KES 39.9 billion for FY2025, and shareholders will receive a total dividend of KES 2.50 per share — up from KES 1.50 paid in 2024.
-This is a 67% increase in the total dividend per share in a single year — the largest jump in Co-operative Bank’s dividend history.
+Co-operative Bank recorded a Profit Before Tax of KES 40.3 billion for FY2025 — the best performance in the bank’s history — and a Profit After Tax of KES 29.75 billion, up 16.9% from KES 25.46 billion in 2024.
+Shareholders will receive a total dividend of KES 2.50 per share, up from KES 1.50 paid in 2024 — a 67% increase and the largest single-year jump in Co-operative Bank dividend history.

 | Metric | FY2024 | FY2025 | Change |